BQuophi/Simulations-of-Data-from-Probability-Distributions-in-R/README.md

 1. **Random Sampling**: Generating random samples from specified distributions.
 2. **Descriptive Statistics**: Calculating summary statistics to describe the data.
-3. **Probability Distributions**: Simulating data from uniform, normal, and exponential distributions.
+3. **Data Simnulation from Probability Distributions**: Simulating data from uniform, normal, and exponential distributions.
 4. **Data Visualization**: Creating histograms and scatter plots to visualize data.
 5. **Custom Function**: Creating a function to automate the data generation and plotting process.